jnharton/mud-server/README.md

-  --db <database>       Specifies the database file to load (databases directory) --debug               Enable debugging messages --enable-logging      Enable logging of various things --theme               Use the specified theme file (theme directory) --setup               Run first time setup
+  --db <database>       Specifies the database file to load (databases directory) --debug               Enable debugging messages --enable-logging      Enable logging of various things --enable-testing      Enable certain code that's being tested --int-login           Use an interactive login (as opposed to simple 'connect <name> <password>') --magic               Use the magic stuff for games with magic --module <identifier> Specifies one of a set of pre-existing modules to use (these are object Classes) --setup               Run first time setup
-  --telnet              Indicate that you'd like the server to handle pure telnet
+  --telnet              Indicate that you'd like the server to handle pure telnet --theme <theme>       Specifies a theme file to use (theme directory) --use-accounts        Use the account system instead of one-to-one login/player

 * generally speaking, you will only use setup once, and can run the server with just that
 * parameter if you just want to generate the necessary files and don't need anything else set